Enhanced Plant Technology

 All mammals have an enzyme in their livers known as P450 2E1 that can break down toxins.
 In Dr. Strand’s work, the Golden Pothos Ivy essentially becomes the vessel through which the enzyme works.
 The enzyme takes an oxygen atom from the air, bonds it to the pollutant molecule and detoxifies it.
 Origen Air’s Enhanced Plants, contain the 2E1 enzyme and are scientifically proven to remove the Toxins.

-Golden Pothos Ivy is a popular house plant well known for long, trailing stems that can grow to 8 ft (2.4 m) or more and with glossy heart-shaped leaves that emerge as green and become variegated with yellow or white.
-Golden Pothos Ivy looks its best under moderate to bright light and makes an excellent office plant because it grows well under fluorescent light sources.
+Golden Pothos Ivy is a popular house plant well known for its long, trailing stems, glossy heart-shaped leaves, and become variegated with yellow or white.
+Golden Pothos Ivy looks its best under moderate to bright light and makes an excellent office plant as it grows well under fluorescent light sources.
 It is also called devil’s vine or devil’s ivy because it is almost impossible to kill and stays green even when kept in the dark.
 The Golden Pothos Ivy is also known as the money plant in many parts of the Indian subcontinent.

 During laboratory testing, the Enhanced Plants and regular plants were both placed inside test tubes with high levels of chloroform or benzene.
 The concentration of chloroform dropped by 82 percent and the concentration of benzene dropped by 75 percent in the tubes with Enhanced Plants inside of them.
-The regular plants did not remove any of the Benzene or Chloroform over the course of the eleven day experiment.
+The regular plants did not remove any of the benzene or chloroform over the course of the 11-day experiment.